 As Colorado’s Human Trafficking Hotline enters a new phase of connecting more survivors with providers who will meet their needs, I am steeped in gratitude.
 Today I’d like to especially thank every one of the referral partners* who exist within the directory, as they are the backbone of our state’s hotline.
 Thank you for the ways in which you strive to honor survivors each and every day.
 Your collective impact and your steadfast efforts to respond to human trafficking gives us reason to stay at hope!

-*If you or your organization provide support services to survivors, we hope you’ll consider becoming a critical resource for Colorado’s Human Trafficking Hotline by submitting your application here.
+Brittany Austin is the Hotline and Advocacy Manager with the Laboratory to Combat Human Trafficking in Denver, Colorado.
+She manages Colorado’s Human Trafficking Hotline and the resource directory which includes agencies across Colorado that provide support services to survivors of exploitation. *If you or your organization provide support services to survivors, we hope you’ll consider becoming a critical resource for Colorado’s Human Trafficking Hotline by submitting your application here.
 If you are already one of our trusted referral partners and would like to be featured online, please contact Brittany directly.